Kansas City Drug Possession Lawyer

 - Drugs obtained without a prescription

-Consequences for Drug Possession Convictions in Missouri
+What are the Penalties for Drug Possession in Missouri?

 It is crucial to know the penalties inflicted for drug charges in Missouri, so you will more clearly recognize the seriousness of your situation.
-Almost all cases related to drug possession result in a class D felony at the very least.
-This means that those who are convicted will often face several years in either a county jail or a state prison, paying exorbitant fees up to $10,000.
+Almost all cases related to drug possession result in a class D felony, at the very least.
+This means that those who are convicted will often face several years in either a county jail or a state prison, paying exorbitant fees of up to $10,000.

 However, as the levels of felonies rise, so do the penalties.
 Class B felonies can include up to 15 years of prison, and Class A felonies can result in up to 30 years in prison.

 Even once you are eventually freed from incarceration, the results of this conviction are harsh and long-lasting.
 Everywhere that you seek to apply for a job, a loan, or even try to mortgage or rent a house, you will be required to show your criminal record, which will often bar you from these critical opportunities.
-In certain cases, those with these kinds of records may be denied their privileges of caring for or visiting their children.
+In certain cases, those with these kinds of records may be denied the privileges of caring for or visiting their children.

 One of the most critical ways of obtaining a fair hearing in court is by obtaining the support of a dedicated Kansas City drug possession attorney.
-Steve Schanker, Attorney at Law has a proven track record for aggressively fighting against unjust claims made against defendants in drug-related crimes, who often were simply in the wrong place at the wrong time.
+Steve Schanker, Attorney at Law, has a proven track record for aggressively fighting against unjust claims made against defendants in drug-related crimes, who often were simply in the wrong place at the wrong time.
 You can trust him to provide a powerful, unique defense for you when your freedom is at stake.

 Act now to protect your license!
 You only have 14-15 days to request a hearing.Protect your license